shallow

 shallow(objectLeft, objectRight) // -> false

-property, the shallow comparison would work as expected because all
+If we remove the address property, the shallow comparison would work as expected because all

 top-level properties would be primitive values or references to the same values: